 Saleh became Yemen’s first directly elected president in 1999 and was reelected in 2006.

 The Houthis originally formed as a group to combat corruption, economic underdevelopment, and political marginalization in Yemen.
-Their slogan, translated as “God is great, death to the US, death to Israel, curse the Jews, and victory for Islam,” encapsulates other reasons for their regional popularity as well as the alarm felt by some western nations.
+Their slogan, translated as “God is great, death to the US, death to Israel, curse the Jews, and victory for Islam,” encapsulates other reasons for their regional popularity as well as the alarm felt by western nations.
 In general and in the Yemeni conflict, however, they side against Al Qaeda in the Arabian Peninsula (AQAP) and ISIL, both of which have a presence in Yemen.

 Saleh was ousted in 2012 after the 2011 Arab Spring and revolution in Yemen, and Abdrabbuh Mansur Hadi succeeded him as Yemen’s president.